joelparkerhenderson/ways-of-working/doc/collaborators/index.md

 View the issue as “we” not “me”.

+Identify what's happening from each person's perspective.

 Focus on one topic, rather than multiple topics.

 Focus on one goal, rather than just airing your needs.

-Identify the issue from each partner's perspective.

 Brainstorm solutions.